 GMSE

 GMSE is designed to simulate dynamic decision-making by stakeholders in a social-ecological system (Duthie et al., 2018).
 The stakeholders are a) the “manager” who represents an appropriate authority, for example a protected area manager or a natural resource manager, and b) the “users” who represent independent actors such as farmers or hunters.
 Additionally, there is a natural “resource” population, for example animals or trees, that requires management.
 In each simulation, the manager is attempting to get the resource population as close to a pre-determined value as possible, and the users are trying to maximise their utility on the landscape.
 Simulations in GMSE are comprised of four submodels that govern the social-ecological system, each of which can be individually parameterised (Figure 1).
-The submodels are (1) the natural resource model which is used to simulate the biological population within the system.
+The submodels are (1) the natural resource model, which is used to simulate the biological population within the system.
 The natural resource model can simulate complex spatially explicit biological populations that have individual traits such as age, and population-level traits such as carrying capacity and related density-dependent mortality.
-Because individuals within the population have discrete traits there is inherent stochasticity within the population.
+Because individuals within the population have discrete traits, there is inherent stochasticity within the population.
 (2) The observation model represents the observation process, and the associated error, whereby the manager estimates the size of the natural resource population.
 The manager sets policy based on the estimates rather than the actual population size, thus introducing uncertainty that exists in the real world.
 The submodel has four methods available which mimic commonly used biological monitoring techniques.
-(3) the manager model which uses the genetic algorithm (GA, see below) to develop management policies that attempt to reduce deviation of the natural resource population from the target population size.
+(3) The manager model uses the genetic algorithm (GA, see below) to develop management policies that attempt to reduce deviation of the natural resource population from the target population size.
 The manager achieves this by dynamically altering the cost of actions for the users thereby increasing or decreasing the ability of the users to act on the resources.
 (4) The user model, in which after the manager has set the policy, each user calls the GA to develop a strategy for that time step that maximises their utility (e.g., maximises their yield) given the constraints imposed by the manager.
-Users can choose to act on the natural resources (e.g., cull or scare) which can affect the resource population (e.g., if they choose to cull) or the landscape cell (e.g., if they choose to scare, forcing resources onto another cell).
+Users can choose to act on the natural resources (e.g., cull or scare), which can affect the resource population (e.g., if they choose to cull) or the landscape cell (e.g., if they choose to scare, forcing resources onto another cell).
 These changes then feed into the natural resource submodel in the next time step.
 For detailed explanations of the submodels, see Duthie et al (2018) and the documentation for the GMSE R package.